 Although in the Western world we are used to reading from left to right, I like working with a tall and narrow vertical format, a format often seen in textile art.
 For me there is a practical reason for this.
 The ‘fabric’ I’m stitching on is not very pliable, so it has to be narrow to fit underneath the machine and I find it more convenient to stitch in a vertical, rather than horizontal direction.
 But I also find this format aesthetically pleasing, either individually or hung in a series.

 My visual language consists of a combination of both intuitively and considerately cut positive and negative shapes and line, which are unified by layers of inking and printing into unique and pleasing compositions.
+I play with texture and colour by means of the fabrics that I choose from my stash of handdyed and printed materials, accumulated over the years of making textile art.
+When inking the collages, I aim to manipulate the amount of colour left visible in the end result.

 These pieces were collaged horizontally, but I stitched them vertically.